ADVERTISEMENT

 According to the General Society of Mayflower Descendants an estimated 35 million people worldwide are believed to be descended from the passengers of the Mayflower which arrived in New England in November of 1620.

-Chris Child of the New England Historic Genealogical Society is the author of the article “Pilgrim’s Pride” (November/December 2020 issue of Family Tree Magazine).
+Chris Child of the New England Historic Genealogical Society (American Ancestors) is the author of the article “Pilgrim’s Pride” (November/December 2020 issue of Family Tree Magazine).
 He joins Lisa Louise Cooke in this episode to help us celebrate the 400th anniversary of the Mayflower’s landing and discover how our family lines might connect to the famous voyage.

 Chris Child